Presick/Presick/README.md

 - 👋 Hi, I’m @Presick
-- 👀 I’m interested in CI/CD and any other DevOps tools
+- 👀 I’m a CI/CD and any other DevOps tools lover specially Kubernetes, Docker, Terraform and Ansible
-- 🌱 I’m currently learning the DevOps culture
+- 🌱 I’m planning to work on a project for an application that will help unprivilege children to have access to a proper education.
+Stay tuned
-- 💞️ I’m looking to collaborate on Any DevOps projects
+- 💞️ I’m looking to collaborate on any DevOps projects involving education and charity.
 - 📫 How to reach me cedrickeumo@gmail.com

 <!---